Lambert W random variables and their applications in loss modelling: Summary

-The paper addresses the Lambert $W$ transform-based approach and the properties of resulting distributions.
-Lambert $W$ normal and Lambert $W$ exponential distributions were investigated more thoroughly.
-The skewness is introduced via Lambert $W$ transform and the skewness parameter $\gamma$.
-Without the loss of generality, we focus on positive $\gamma$-s that are more of interest in loss modelling applications.
-For Lambert $W$ standard normal distribution with positive skewness parameter $\gamma$, the pdf $f(y)$ has an asymptote at $y=-\frac{1}{\gamma e}$.
-We also established the following three regions based on the shape of the pdf: \begin{itemize} \item[a)] if $\gamma \in (0, \sqrt{2} - 1)$, the pdf has two local extrema; \item[b)] if $\gamma \in (\sqrt{2} - 1, \sqrt{2} + 1)$, the pdf is monotone decreasing; \item [c)] if $\gamma > \sqrt{2} - 1$, the pdf has two local extrema. \end{itemize}
+In this paper, we have addressed the Lambert $W$ transform-based approach and the properties of the resulting distributions, thoroughly investigating the Lambert $W$ normal and Lambert $W$ exponential distributions.
+We introduce the skewness via the Lambert $W$ transform and the skewness parameter $\gamma$.
+Without loss of generality, we focus on positive values of $\gamma$, as these are more of interest in loss modelling applications.
+For~the Lambert $W$ standard normal distribution with a positive skewness parameter $\gamma$, the~pdf $f(y)$ has an asymptote at $y=-\frac{1}{\gamma e}$.
+We establish the following three regions based on the shape of the~pdf: \begin{itemize} \item[(a)] If $\gamma \in (0, \sqrt{2} - 1)$, then the~pdf has two local extrema; \item[(b)] If $\gamma \in (\sqrt{2} - 1, \sqrt{2} + 1)$, then the~pdf is monotone decreasing; \item [(c)] If $\gamma > \sqrt{2} {+} 1$, then the~pdf has two local extrema. \end{itemize}

-In the first range, where $\gamma \in (0, \sqrt{2} - 1)$, the shape of the distribution is, at first glance, not the most suitable for loss modelling or needs additional explanations.
-Nevertheless, one can argue that the asymptote effect is reasonably small, so the distribution may still give a good fit (consider, e.g., the Danish fire log data).
-Such a shape might also be suitable in zero-altered models, where zero claims are included.
-The second, most appealing range, where the pdf is monotone decreasing, covers a wide range of the skewness coefficient values, see Figure \ref{fig:WNorm-skew-coef}.
-If $\gamma = \sqrt{2} + 1$, the skewness coefficient is about 20 000; thus, the not-very-suitable shape in the third range is not a problem for most practical applications anyway.
+In the first range, where $\gamma \in (0, \sqrt{2} - 1)$, the~shape of the distribution is at~first glance not the most suitable for loss modelling, {and} needs additional explanations.
+Nevertheless, it can be argued that the asymptote effect is reasonably small, meaning that the distribution can provide a good fit, as in~the Danish fire log data.
+Such a shape might be suitable in zero-altered models as well, where zero claims are included.
+The second and most appealing range, where the pdf is monotone decreasing, covers a wide range of the skewness coefficient values; see Figure~\ref{fig:WNorm-skew-coef}.
+If~$\gamma = \sqrt{2} + 1$, then the~skewness coefficient is about 20,000; thus, the not-very-suitable shape in the third range is not a problem for most practical applications.

-For Lambert $W$ exponential distribution, we established that it allows a wider choice of skewness coefficient than the exponential distribution.
-One additional parameter also relaxes the rigid relation of the mean and variance of the exponential distribution.
-These properties make the Lambert exponential distribution a promising model for insurance loss data.
+For the Lambert $W$ exponential distribution, we establish that it allows a wider choice of the skewness coefficient than the exponential distribution.
+Moreover, one additional parameter relaxes the rigid relationship between the mean and variance of the exponential distribution.
+These properties make the Lambert exponential distribution a promising model for insurance loss~data.